vseryakov/backendjs/README.md

             db-dynamodb-pool=http://localhost:9000
             db-pgsql-pool=postgresql://postgres@127.0.0.1/backend

-            To specify other config file: rc.backend run-app -config-file file
+            To specify other config file: rc.backend run-backend -config-file file

     * `etc/crontab` - jobs to be run with intervals, local or remote, JSON file with a list of cron jobs objects: